top of page

 • Writer's pictureIsabella Akshay

-My grandmother would shape hers in a beautiful mould and have half chocolate-flavoured and the other half flavoured with lemon zest.
+My grandmother would shape her Biancomangiare in a beautiful mould and have half chocolate flavoured and the other half flavoured with lemon zest.

 Ingredients